 First, take a cotton ball and unroll it.
 Next, sprinkle some wood ash onto the unraveled piece of cotton.
 Use the two pieces of wood to slowly roll the cotton into a thin, cylindrical shape…almost like a cigarette.
 Once the cotton is rolled up nice and tight, increase the pressure and friction on the wood until the cotton starts to smolder.
-Place it on your waiting tinder bundle so you can get a nice, big fire going.
+Place it on your waiting tinder bundle to get a nice, big fire going.

 What do you get when you expose some steel wool to a 9V battery?
 Fire.